Click on above brochure for further details.

 “I felt stretched and energized through the experience and found the content practical and easy to apply.”

-- Five days face to face professional learning
+- Two days face to face professional learning

-- Five days shadowing of an experienced principal
+- Four days shadowing of an experienced principal

 Participants will further develop their leadership capabilities and preparedness to undertake the role of principal by deepening understanding of the following areas (aligned to the Australian Professional Standard for Principals):

-- the role of principal as a senior manager in the Department of Education
+- the role of the principal as a senior manager in the Department of Education

 - educational leadership and its impact on school improvement